Behind the Lens

 About Steve

-I'm Steve, the photographer behind Vast Depth Photography.
-Based in Victoria, Australia, I've spent the better part of a decade chasing light, weather, and silence across some of the most dramatic landscapes this country has to offer.
+I'm Steve, a landscape and astrophotographer based in the Sunraysia region of northwest Victoria.
+I've spent the last 7 years chasing light, weather, and silence across some of the most dramatic landscapes this country has to offer.
+My work has been featured multiple times by Nikon Australia.

 Strike at Dusk — lightning over Victoria